 The Minns government has shown no sign of backing down from their paltry pay offer of 10.5 per cent over three years for all nurses and midwives.

 At the start of July, the government went on the attack, lodging an application in the Industrial Relations Commission.
-This indicates they are willing to end negotiations and use the commission to try and enforce their insulting pay offer.
+This indicates they are willing to end negotiations and use the commission to try to enforce their insulting pay offer.

 There have now been six meetings between Association representatives and the government that have gone nowhere.
 With an IRC application lodged, the clock is ticking.
 We need the Association to call a major strike now, with adequate lead time so we can mobilise in big numbers.